CHEMeDATA/ResearchObjectFinder/README.md

 The folder **specifications** includes the criteria for each type of research object.

 The identification can be done with a:
-1) a file extension extension.
-Except if specified otherwise, the object will consist in a single file.
+1) file with a specific file extension.
-2) a folder with simultaneous presence of one or more files (say fid and acqus in Bruker language).
-The object include multiple files or all files included in a branch of the file tree.
+2) a folder where a set of test about the presence of multiplet files (say fid and acqus in Bruker language) is satisfied.

+The object may include multiple files or all files included in a branch of the file tree.

 ## Short list of Chemistry object